Updated: Aug 2

 That was our experience and a few things that helped the transition go smoothly.
 Now, I want to share six general tips for room-sharing to be successful.
 The last thing you want to happen is for good sleepers to start having sleep issues because of room-sharing.

-My number one tip for room-sharing is to use a sound machine!
+My number one tip for room-sharing is to use a sound machine (we use the LectroFan Micro)!
 Kids are noisy sleepers.
 Sometimes they may even cry out without actually being awake.
 The other night, Phoebe cried out just as I was getting into bed.
 I knew she wasn't fully awake and would be right back out within seconds.
 Still, biting my nails, I worried she'd wake Gideon up, then he'd fully wake her up, and it would be a big ordeal.
 Thankfully, she went right back to sleep, and I never heard a peep from Gideon.
 Hallelujah!

 I have their sound machine placed right in the middle of the room (away from their cribs).
 We have it set loud enough to cover those little noises they make through the night.
 A sound machine is crucial if you are going to have little ones sharing a room.
 For more tips on how to optimally use a sound machine in general, check out this blog post.